 The so-called indirect method as specified in clause 6 of Annex 2 of Recommendation ITU-R M.1177-4 [4] shall be applied for the measurement of unwanted emissions of radar systems.
 The transmitter spectrum shall be measured at the output port of the transmitter as illustrated in figure B.1.

-For multi-frequency and active array radars the Out-of-Band power emission shall be measured in the frequency bands given in
+NOTE 1: To obtain a sufficient dynamic range, the radat signal may need to be suppressed by e.g. adding a notch filter.

-For all other radar systems the Out-of-Band power emission shall be measured in the frequency bands given in table 7.
+For multi-frequency and active array radars the Out-of-Band power emission shall be measured in the frequency bands given in table 6.For all other radar systems the Out-of-Band power emission shall be measured in the frequency bands given in table 7.

-All measurements of Out-of-Band emissions shall be made with a reference bandwidth of 1 MHz.
+The measurement set-up shall be as described in Annex B.

 The results obtained shall be compared to the limits in clause 4.2.1.3.2 and depicted in figure 2 in order to prove compliance with the requirement.

 NOTE 2: These OoB-boundaries are taken from ECC/Recommendation (02)05 [2].